Store Widget for a Website: Upgrading to a Paid Plan

 - Press Submit payment to complete the checkout process.

-Once you’ve upgraded your subscription, you’ll see its title, brief description, and price in Your current plan of the Manage Store section.
+Once you’ve upgraded your subscription, you’ll see its title, brief description, and price in Your current plan of the Store panel.

 You will also see the Upgrade buttons on cards with advanced plans and Downgrade buttons on the simpler plans.